heptarch/heptarch.github.io/drafts/cone.md

 	</div>
 	</figure>

-Painting the same year he met Kandinsky at the Bauhaus,
+Painting the same year he met Kandinsky at the Bauhaus, the title of this piece is a pun meaning both "cone fugue" and "mortise and tenon joint", a basic means of joining pieces of wood.

 ## XIV. <a href="#toc">Koan</a><a id="sec-14" name="sec-14"></a>